That Dragon, Cancer

 - 0 % negative mentions

 The emotional aspect of "That Dragon, Cancer" is overwhelmingly powerful, with players describing it as a deeply touching and heart-wrenching experience that often leads to tears.
-The game effectively conveys the struggles of a family dealing with a child's terminal illness through personal storytelling, poignant visuals, and raw audio, creating a profound emotional connection that resonates with many, especially those who have faced similar experiences.
-While some players noted mechanical issues that detracted from immersion, the overall consensus is that the game's emotional impact is significant and lasting, making it a must-play for those seeking a meaningful narrative.
+The game effectively conveys the struggles of a family dealing with a child's terminal illness through personal storytelling, poignant visuals, and raw audio, creating an emotional rollercoaster that resonates with anyone who has faced loss or grief.
+While some players noted mechanical issues that detracted from immersion, the overall consensus is that the game's emotional impact is profound and unforgettable, making it a must-play for those seeking a meaningful narrative experience.

 “The story of Joel, a little boy with brain cancer that proves untreatable, and his family is elegantly and touchingly told through visual metaphors and voiceover narration, often voiced by real people involved such as Joel's parents.”